If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • The cutscene that plays when you collect your 25th crystal in the international versions now plays when you collect your 24th crystal.
 A very short cutscene with Coco Bandicoot plays at your 25th crystal instead.

 • A hidden bonus video can be accessed by holding Left + Circle + L1 + R1 at the PlayStation logo when booting the game.
-However, the game freezes after the video ends, so the console must be reset to access the game.
+However, the game freezes after the video ends, requiring the console to be reset.